piyush28111/Covid-19-Detection-Through-CNN/README.md

 # Infected-lungs-vs-Healthy-lungs-classification-via-CNN

-Dataset can be found at:
-for covid positive images - https://github.com/ieee8023/covid-chestxray-dataset
-for normal lung images - https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

-As a first step of data extraction and pre processing can be found in Data preprocessing.ipynb
+As a first step of data extraction and pre processing can be found in Data preprocessing.ipynb.

 After getting all the data I have divided myself the images in training and validation images in mounted drive.
 I have used the CNN layers with dense layers to make a model and used data augmentation for training images.